face framing hairstyles

 Curtain bangs vs. face-framing layers.

 Curtain bangs are very popular right now, but this is a shorter style that has a middle part.
 The bangs will usually hit anywhere from your eyebrow to your cheekbones.
-Curtain bangs will also gradually get longer as they cascade from your eyebrow, creating a curtain effect.
+Curtain bangs will also gradually get longer as they cascade from your eyebrow, creating a curtain-like effect.

 Face Framing Layers You Need to Try